chloedkkwon/chloedkkwon.github.io/index.md

 ---

 <p>
     Welcome!
-My name is Chloe, and I'm a third year PhD student in linguistics at Cornell.
+My name is Chloe, and I'm a fourth year PhD student in linguistics at Cornell.
 </p>

 <p>